observIQ/application-helm-charts/README.md

 # Charts

-This repository contains Helm Charts suitable for developing integrations.
+This repository contains Helm charts suitable for developing integrations.
 This repository is not intended for production use.

 ## Usage